I decided to remodel a dollhouse for fun, but I had no idea where to start.

 Removing the trim and window surrounds.

-I stacked each room’s trim and window and door surrounds in the room that they belong in to keep them sorted out.
+I stacked each room’s trim and window and door surround in the room that they belong in to keep them sorted out.

 After getting off as much of the wallpaper and trim that I could without using water or solvents, I still had the original wallpaper stuck to some of the walls, and I was ready to move on to the flooring.